 Our clients' demands for RPO recruiting and contracting services largely depend on the market conditions and the strength of the labor markets in the countries where we operate.
-In the first quarter of 2023, market conditions continued to be challenging due to higher inflation, higher interest rates and decreased demand for labor in certain markets.
-We anticipate that the market conditions will continue to be challenging into the second quarter of 2023.
+In the second quarter of 2023, market conditions continued to be challenging due to higher inflation, higher interest rates and decreased demand for labor in certain markets.
+We anticipate that the market conditions will continue to be challenging into the third quarter of 2023.

 Economic conditions in most of the world's major markets slowed in 2022.
-Higher than expected inflation in most markets, rising interest rates and the continuing impact of the Russian invasion of Ukraine, as well as new variants of the COVID-19 virus, have led to significant market disruption, including further wage inflation, increased operating costs, staffing challenges, reduced consumer confidence, and limited capital market accessibility that impact our business.
+Higher than expected inflation in most markets and rising interest rates have led to significant market disruption, including further wage inflation, increased operating costs, staffing challenges, reduced consumer confidence, and limited capital market accessibility that impact our business.
 In addition, in connection with the challenging business environment, some of our customers have reduced demand, and certain other customers have eliminated our services on a temporary or permanent basis.
 These impacts and expected future inflation and interest rate increases could have material adverse impacts on various aspects of our business in the future.